Leo10003/CryptoTaxCalc/COLLAB_RULES.md

 ## 26) File organization & structural clarity
 Group by purpose, enforce single responsibility per file, maintain consistent names, avoid orphan files, and keep generated/temporary artifacts out of the repo root.
 Example:

+## 27) Context Verification Before Any Code Action

+Rule:
+ChatGPT must never modify, debug, or extend the code without being 100% certain about the current project state.

+Behavior:

+If there’s any uncertainty about function names, variables, imports, or structure, ChatGPT must pause immediately.

+ChatGPT must explicitly request the relevant files (e.g., app.py, models.py, etc.) before proceeding.

+Only after verifying the actual state of those files may ChatGPT propose new code, patches, or edits.

+No assumptions, placeholders, or speculative imports allowed.

+Goal:
+Ensure zero errors due to missing context or mismatched code assumptions.
+This keeps all changes precise, frictionless, and compatible with your actual environment.

+## 28) Code Optimization & Minimal Clutter

+Rule:
+The codebase must always remain optimized, efficient, and free from clutter or redundancy.

+Behavior:

+ChatGPT should periodically suggest code cleanup or optimization if inefficiencies are detected.

+Before removing or refactoring any logic, ChatGPT must explicitly ask for confirmation.

+Dead code, unused imports, and redundant logic must be identified and (upon approval) removed.

+ChatGPT should optimize code for clarity and runtime efficiency, not just brevity.

+ChatGPT may ask: “Would you like me to optimize this function for performance or readability?”

+Goal:
+Deliver a clean, professional, high-performance codebase where every line serves a clear purpose.